 If your cancer has gone elsewhere in your body, like to your lungs or brain or bones, you might have symptoms at the primary site (where the cancer started—so, say, nipple changes or discharge if you have breast cancer—but also, for example, shortness of breath or bone pain from where the cancer has spread (metastasized) to the lungs or bones.

 Here are potential problems you might experience if you have cancer:

 Pain.
 New pain that’s persistent could be a symptom of cancer.
 A key word here: persistent.
 Persistent, continuing neck pain could be a symptom of head and neck cancer, as could pain when chewing and swallowing food.
 Cancer that’s spread to the bones could cause pain in the long part of the limbs (and not the joints).
 Or it could be early stage bone cancer or testicular cancer.
-Back pain could be a symptom of colon, rectal, or ovarian cancer.
+Back pain could be a symptom of spinal cord involvement of metastatic cancer originating from the primary cancer such as colon, rectal, or ovarian cancer.

 Fatigue.
 This can be a tricky symptom because it can differ from individual to individual and be totally unrelated to cancer.
 But it can also be a common cancer symptom for many different cancer types, including stomach, colon, and leukemia.
 This fatigue is an intense exhaustion that doesn’t get better with rest.